C and O Employees' Hospital Association

 Fax your written request to COEHA HCPP at (540) 862-3552 or (540) 862-4958.

 If you file your appeal request with the Railroad Retirement Board office or Social Security office, they will transfer it to COEHA HCPP.
-This could cause some delay for you because we are responsible for processing your appeal request within 60 days from the date we receive it from them.
+This could cause some delay for you because COEHA is responsible for processing your appeal request within 60 days from the date of receipt.

-If we do not rule fully in your favor, and you could have any financial responsibility on the claim(s) that were appealed, we will forward your appeal to MAXIMUS Federal Services, the independent review organization for the Center for Medicare and Medicaid Services, for a decision.
+If COEHA does not rule fully in your favor, and you could have any financial responsibility on the claim(s) that were appealed, COEHA will forward your appeal to MAXIMUS Federal Services, the independent review organization for the Center for Medicare and Medicaid Services, for a decision.

 If you are unhappy with the decision made by the organization that reviews your case, you may ask for an Administrative Law Judge to consider your case and make a decision.
 The Administrative Law Judge works for the federal government.
-The dollar value of your medical care must be at least $130 to be considered.
+The dollar value of your medical care must be at least a certain amount to be considered.
+The amount in controversy for the 2015 calendar year is $150.

-If you or we are unhappy with the decision made by the Administrative Law Judge, either of us may be able to ask the Medicare Appeals Council to review your case.
+If you or COEHA is unhappy with the decision made by the Administrative Law Judge, either party may be able to ask the Medicare Appeals Council to review your case.

-If you or we are unhappy with the decision made by the Medicare Appeals Council, you may be able to file a civil action in a district count of the United States.
-The dollar value of your contested medical care must be at least $1,350 to go to a district court.
+If you or COEHA is unhappy with the decision made by the Medicare Appeals Council, either party may be able to file a civil action in a district court of the United States.
+The dollar value of your contested medical care must be at least a certain amount to go to a district court.
+For 2015, the amount in controversy is $1,460.

 You are not required to submit additional information to support your appeal.
 However, if you include additional information to clarify or support your position it may help your appeal.
 You may want to include supportive information such as medical records or physician opinions.
 To obtain medical records, send a written request to your physician.
 If you have seen other specialist physicians, you may need to make a separate written request for your medical records to each of the specialist physicians who provided medical services for you.

-This type of appeal applies only if the service has not yet been provided, and not to services that have already been provided or claims that have been processed.
-If the services have already been performed, one of the previously described appeals process applies.
+This type of appeal applies only if the service has not yet been provided, and does not apply to services that have already been provided or claims that have been processed.
+If the services have already been performed, one of the previously described appeals processes applies.

-COEHA HCPP pre-service organization determinations only affect approval of original Medicare Part B payment for services we normally process.
+COEHA HCPP pre-service organization determinations only affect approval of original Medicare Part B payment for services COEHA normally processes.
 If the claim is not sent to the COEHA HCPP for processing after approval is given, the claim could be denied.

 COEHA HCPP approval does not guarantee Medicare payment from Railroad Medicare (Palmetto GBA) or Medicare Part A intermediaries, or that the service is a covered benefit under the COEHA Medicare Secondary Plan.